ras52/bootstrap/stage-1/README.md

-tasks were generating valid ELF headers, which entailed keeping track of the size of the `.text` section and the location of the entry point, and calculating the file offsets used as arguments to various `JMP` and `J*cc*` statements.
+tasks were generating valid ELF headers, which entailed keeping track of the size of the `.text` section and the location of the entry point, and calculating the file offsets used as arguments to various `JMP` and `Jcc` statements.
 These two tasks were particularly prone to introduce errors as the code was modified, perhaps to correct some error found during testing.
 Keeping all of the offsets and sizes updated proved rather more onerous than manually converting the assembly language